 Most officiants are better at delivering ceremonies than marketing themselves…:) So a few businesses have jumped in to market wedding ceremonies.
 Most use the terms “personalized” and “customized.”

-Young Hip and Married from Vancouver has Chris-Ann Lake and Melinda Orlowski in Victoria and Jordan Shaw covers everything else??
+Young Hip and Married from Vancouver has Chris-Ann Lake, Melinda Orlowski and Jordan Shaw in Victoria.

 Vancouver Officiant, has a handful of officiants in Victoria, and one in Tofino/Ucluelet, and 2 who cover the lower Gulf Islands.

 All Seasons from Ontario has 7 officiants in Victoria.
 I’ve found that Cecelia Penner (Victoria/Sooke/Metchosin) is quite responsive and very popular.
 The most affordable option of the 3 companies listed.

 Door #3: Celebrants